Instructions for use! This

 until dark, when they had to be back home or they risked getting beaten by the

 cops or encountering the Maoists.
-Despite all of this, Laxman always smiled, and
+Despite all of this, Laxman always smiled,

 was an incredible host.
 His insight into the political situation here in Nepal